office fitout in the boardroom

 Zoning

-Governmental process and specification which limits the use of a property eg single family use, high rise residential use, industrial use, etc. Zoning laws may limit where you can locate a structure.
-Also see building codes.
+Local council process which limits the use of a property e.g. single family use, high rise residential use, industrial use, etc. Zoning laws may limit where you can locate a structure.